Skip to content

 4. Get Technical

-Today's standards include HTTPS for a secure site, responsive design for mobile devices and blazing fast web hosting.
+Today's standards include HTTPS for a secure site, responsive design for mobile devices, and blazing-fast web hosting.
 Keep your website design and infrastructure nimble while making sure your code and framework help improve site speed.

 If your audience is global, consider localizing your content.
 Know what you need to do in advance to set yourself up for SEO success and minimal re-work.